nottrobin/robinwinslow.uk/_posts/2015-09-26-prepare-for-ubuntu-freezing.md

 crashes.

 If this sounds at all familiar to you, **I now have a solution**!
-(Although it didn't save me in the above case because )
+(Although it didn't save me in this case because it needs to be enabled first - see below.)

 # oom_kill